 Don’t act surprised.
-This isn’t the first time you’ve heard us praise the cord.
+This isn’t the first time you’ve heard us praise corduroy.
 In fact, we’ve been rather vocal in the past about our love for the ridged velvet fabric.
 We’ve encouraged you to buy cord button-downs, trousers — even baseball caps.
 There was even that time we got a little shirty about corduroy suits…

 But for good reason — because corduroy is one hell of a material.
 It’s made from tough stuff; literally, with a rugged, ridged composition and insulating properties.
 What’s more, it’s the king of the smart casual dress code — endlessly versatile almost all year round.
 But no months suit this splendid fabric more than the crunchy-leafed, chilly-aired, pumpkin-spiced days of autumn.
 And no garment better fits the corduroy bill than a jacket…